buhrmi/buhrmi/README.md

 ### Hi there 👋

 I'm buhrmi.
 A web developer.
-Someday I'll be a [Twitch streamer](https://twitch.tv/buhrmitv).
+Maybe someday I'll be a [Twitch streamer](https://twitch.tv/buhrmitv).
 But not today.

 ### Current projects